DavidOrchard/circle-auth/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+# Requirements

+Build an auth.

+barebones

+Build signin landing usernane/password.
+(type=password).
+encrypted naturally.

+signout

+Out of scope reset password, expiry.

+Landing page with banner sign in, sign up, sign out to keep simple.

+endpoints left out.
+Can use session to handshake, or encrypted.
+We can leave out.

+# system design

+Session Provider in _app.tsx.

+No preferences for particular components like Chakra, Tailwind.

+# components

+3 pages

+Landing
+Sign in
+Sign up

+Landing page will refer to Context for state.

+# api

+Jest tests

+# questions

+What does api actually do wrt cookie, and what's in the cookie, and how do you know is valid.